wightman/Lists/db/DBDocumentation.md

 # Lists DB Documentation
 The procedures and table definitions for the Lists database, organized according to the Story docuemnt in the main Lists directory.
 ## Stored Procedures
-Stored procedures are organized primarily by the table/theme they most pertain to: users, lists, tasks and collaborators.
+Stored procedures are organized primarily by the table/theme they most pertain to: users, lists, items and collaborators.
 ### ```users``` table
 - `addUser(name, email, passwd, admin)`
   - add a record to the user table.